ryanmeasel/gpsxml2csv/README.md

 # gpsxml2csv

-Convert GPS XML files to CSV.
+Convert Kismet GPSXML into CSV.
+Useful for importing data in GIS tools.